All Episodes

 After meeting with the purported hitman, merchant traveled to Boston, Massachusetts, and began arranging means to obtain the $5,000.

-So, guys, look, we're affecting more interstate commerce.
+So guys, look, we're affecting more interstate commerce.

-They're using phones, they're creating businesses.
+They're creating businesses.

-Um they're communicating uh through a text message.
+They're communicating through a text message.

-Uh, they're meeting in person, all these different things.
+They're meeting in person, all these different things.

 He's traveling to other states to get the money.